• Home

 If you're into cozy comfort food (and I know you are if you're here for meatballs and gravy), be sure to check out my Crockpot French Onion Meatballs too.
 They've got that slow-simmered, caramelized onion flavor that feels like a hug in a bowl.

-• Roasted Green Beans and Carrots taste awesome with creamy crock pot meatballs and gravy.
-Plus, they're so easy to make!
+Roasted green beans and carrots taste amazing alongside creamy crock pot meatballs and gravy, and the best part is they're so easy to make!

 There's just something about a slow-cooked meal that makes everything feel a little easier-and a lot more comforting.
 These Slow Cooker Meatballs and Gravy are the kind of recipe you'll want to keep on standby for busy days, chilly evenings, or anytime you're craving something warm and satisfying.